Kremlin denies role in plane crash believed to have killed Russian mercenary leader Prigozhin

 Britain’s Defense Ministry said the presumed death of Prigozhin could destabilize his Wagner Group of private military contractors.

-“The demise of Prigozhin almost certainly would have a deeply destabilizing effect on the Wagner Group.
-His personal attributes of hyperactivity, exceptional audacity, a drive for results and extreme brutality permeated Wagner and are unlikely to be matched by any successor,” the ministry said in a statement.
+His “exceptional audacity” and “extreme brutality” permeated the organization “and are unlikely to be matched by any successor,” the ministry said in a statement.

 Wagner mercenaries were key elements of Russia’s forces in its war in Ukraine, particularly in the long fight to take the city of Bakhmut, the conflict’s most grueling battle.
 Wagner fighters also have played a central role projecting Russian influence in global trouble spots, first in Africa and then in Syria.